-This Skittles commercial.
-Three teens sit on a rainbow and enjoy their Skittles while looking down below: Teen #1: "Hey, what if this rainbow doesn't exist and it's just in our imagina-" the rainbow opens under him and falls out of the sky in mid-sentence while the other two teens look on, followed by the slogan "BELIEVE THE RAINBOW!
-TASTE THE RAINBOW!"
+- Skittles: In "Believe the Rainbow", three teens sit on a rainbow and enjoy their skittles.
+One teen asks: "Hey, what if this rainbow doesn't exist and it's just in our imagina-," and then the rainbow opens under him and he falls out of the sky, presumably to his death.

-This is the premise of Noein.
+- This is the premise of Noein.
+Two competing potential futures are battling to influence the past and cause their rival to cease existing.
 The big bad is eventually killed by everyone refusing to acknowledge his existence.